-Yesterday I had the honor of speaking to youth pastors at the RETHINK Apologetics Conference luncheon.
-We hosted the gathering in advance of the event being held here in Southern California on October 25th-26th, 2013 (Stand to Reason is also offering the conference in Alabama on October 11th-12th).
-Brett Kunkle, Alan Shlemon and I have been engaging youth groups for some time now at STR.
-This series of conferences provide the opportunity to reach hundreds of young people in a single setting, so it was a pleasure to address local youth pastors interested in learning more about the events.
-As I looked around the room, it struck me that these leaders were doing the most important work in the church.
+Every year I have the honor of speaking to students and youth pastors at the RETHINK Apologetics Conferences.
+Brett Kunkle at Stand to Reason has been hosting these conferences for several years now; they provide us with the opportunity to reach hundreds of young people in a single setting.
+When I speak to youth leaders at these events, I am struck by the fact that these pastors and ministers are doing the most important work in the church.
 As Christian case makers, we ought to join them and realize that young people are our most critical and important audience.

 Young People Are the Most Culturally Engaged